forethoughtde/drupal-vagrant-development-environment/README.md

     php composer.phar install
     ```
     composer will install all the required modules and will take sometime depends upon your network connection
-6. If all the above steps went correctly without any errors, you can now run the command
+6. If all the above steps went well without any errors, you can now run the command
     ```
     vagrant up
     ```